rustbas/region-based-allocation/README.md

 Created for educational purposes.

 # Usage

+> You can download repository and run `make demo`.
+> Is repeats the following information.

 First of all, you need to initialize `region`
 (you may want to redefine `REGION_SIZE`, default value is 2048 bytes):